SQL: A Complete Guide

 Subqueries

-A subquery is a SELECT inside another query:
+A subquery is a SELECT inside another query.
+Subqueries can appear in several places:

 In WHERE